anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       }
     }

-Because the `objectClassName` is a string and [@!RFC9083] sets the precedent of using spaces in object class names (i.e. "ip network"), extensions may follow the same convention.
-It is RECOMMENDED that object class names be lower cased, ASCII characters that use either the space character or the "\_" (underscore) character as a word separator.
+It is RECOMMENDED that object class names be lower cased, ASCII characters that use the "\_" (underscore) character as a word separator.
-Usage of the space character as a word separator follows existing convention, but usage of the "\_" (underscore) character may be preferred when the name is also used in URI paths.
+Though `objectClassName` is a string and [@!RFC9083] does define one object class name with a space separator (i.e. "ip network") usage of the space character or any whitespace or any other character that requires URL-encoding is NOT RECOMMENDED.
-When object class names are also used in URIs, extensions MUST specify that the name is to be URL-encoded as defined in [@!RFC3986].
+When object class names are also used in URIs, extensions MUST specify that the names are to be URL-encoded as defined in [@!RFC3986] if the object class names contain any characters requiring URL-encoding.

 ## Search Results in Extensions {#search_results_in_extensions}